New estimates for a class of non-local approximations of the total variation: The one-dimensional case

 In this section we prove our main results in the one-dimensional case $N=1$.
 We observe that in this case in (\ref{defn:C_N}) we have $C_1=2$ and that we can rewrite the functional in the following more convenient way

 where

 We also recall that functions of bounded variation in one dimension have some special properties, that we list in the following lemma.

 \begin{lemma} Let $u \in \dot{BV}(\R)$.
-Then we can choose a representative, that we still denote with $u$, satisfying the following properties. \begin{itemize} \item $u$ is differentiable in the classical sense at almost every $x\in \R$ and $D^a u=u'\cdot \Leb^1$. \item $u$ admits a left limit $u(x_-)$ and a right limit $u(x_+)$ at every $x\in \R$, and they coincide for every $x$ outside a set $J_u$ that is at most countable.
+Then we can choose a representative, that we still denote with $u$, satisfying the following properties. \begin{itemize} \item $u$ is differentiable in the classical sense at almost every $x\in \R$ and $D^a u=u'\cdot \Leb^1$, where $\Leb^1$ is the one-dimensional Lebesgue measure. \item $u$ admits a left limit $u(x_-)$ and a right limit $u(x_+)$ at every $x\in \R$, and they coincide for every $x$ outside a set $J_u$ that is at most countable.
 With these notations, it holds that

 \item The Cantor part of the derivative is supported on the set $C=C_+\cup C_-$, where

 \end{itemize} \end{lemma}

 \begin{proof} The first two properties are classical (see, for example, \cite[Theorem 3.28]{AFP}).